 ShoppingOld Salem Museums and Gardens offers numerous shopping opportunities.
 Several stores in the vicinity of Salem Square offer fine furniture and home furnishings with an 18th-century Moravian influence.
 T. Bagge-Merchant is in a building where shopkeeper Traugott Bagge once operated the town store.
 The Downtown Arts District, at Sixth and Trade streets, is a center for many cultural activities and features numerous working studios, galleries and shops.

-Among the more than 170 stores at Hanes Mall, off I-40, are Belk, Dillard's, JCPenney, Macy's, Sears and Williams-Sonoma.
+Among the more than 170 stores at Hanes Mall, off I-40, are Belk, Dillard's and JCPenney.
 The Historic West End has long been a meeting place for dining, strolling and browsing the many antique and consignment shops.
 Reynolda Village, next to the Reynolda House Museum of American Art, is a collection of boutiques and upscale restaurants occupying the barn and cottages of the former Reynolds estate.

 AAA’s in-person hotel evaluations are unscheduled to ensure the inspector has an experience similar to that of members.
 To pass inspection, all hotels must meet the same rigorous standards for cleanliness, comfort and hospitality.
 These hotels receive a AAA Diamond designation that tells members what type of experience to expect.

 Members save 5% or more and earn Marriott Bonvoy™ points when booking AAA/CAA rates!Fairfield Inn & Suites by Marriott Winston-Salem Downtown